abednego-s/react-redux-challenges/src/03-createAsyncThunk/README.md

 ## Description

-On the page, you'll find two buttons - "Fetch user data (success)" and "Fetch user data (fail)."
-Implement functionality for the "Fetch user data (success)" button.
-Upon clicking, it should initiate a request to the API, retrieve data, and display it on the page.
-Conversely, clicking the "Fetch user data (fail)." button should trigger an API request, gracefully handle any error responses, and exhibit the error message on the page.
-Please complete the existing implementation so it can pass the tests.
+There are two buttons on the page: "Fetch user data (success)" and "Fetch user data (fail)."
+Make the "Fetch user data (success)" button functional.
+When you click, it should send a request to the API, retrieve the data, and display it on the page.
+Clicking the "Fetch user data (fail)." button, on the other hand, should initiate an API request, gracefully handle any error responses, and display the error message on the page.
+Please finish the existing implementation so that the tests can pass.

 ## Run the test